marklchaves/hide-and-seek-header/README.md

 That's it!

 This is the recommended and standard WordPress install process.
 There are many advantages of following this approach such as 2-click install, no coding, no need for FTP, and version update notifications.
-If you absolutely need need to bypass this process, the instructions for _hand-dropping_ the plugin are in the [wiki](https://github.com/marklchaves/hide-and-seek-header/wiki/#hand-drop-instructions).
+If you absolutely need to bypass this process, the instructions for _hand-dropping_ the plugin are in the [wiki](https://github.com/marklchaves/hide-and-seek-header/wiki/#hand-drop-instructions).

 ---